-Our Centre for Advanced Dance Training Yuva Gati programme provides intensive dance training to young people who have passion for dance and have potential to develop it further as part of their broad and balanced education.
+Our Centre for Advanced Dance Training Yuva Gati programme provides intensive dance training to young people who have a passion for dance and have potential to develop it further as part of their broad and balanced education.
 It is aimed at young dancers who are in the age group of 11 to 16 years, although they can continue training up to the age of 18.
 The programme enables them to realise their talent and make informed choices about their future involvement in dance and equip themselves with the necessary skills for professional dance training and/or further education.

 Yuva Gati is a year-round programme where the weekly training is provided by the ‘Home Tutor’ during the school term time and the Intensive training is provided during the three half-term (2 days each), Easter (4 days) and Summer holidays (5 days) by the Yuva Gati teachers and invited guest artist.